 - Some of the Spanish lines in this were a bit off.
 Kyrian speaks in Spanish to the woman who helps with the cleaning and cooking, and while some lines are good, there is one in particular that I was like ‘why didn’t no one correct this.’

-- Also, some descriptions are so damn cheesy, like come on, as a young girl I didn’t really pay attention on it but now, I often laugh out loud and roll my eyes at the cheesiness.
+- Also, some descriptions are so damn cheesy, like come on, as a young girl I didn’t really pay attention to it but now, I often laugh out loud and roll my eyes at the cheesiness.

 Pshhh, this book and the next one have also been published as a manga, in case you’re interested 😉